open-telemetry/oteps/text/0156-columnar-encoding.md

 A series of tests were conducted to compare compression ratios between OTLP and a columnar version of OTLP called OTLP Arrow.
 The key results are:

-* For univariate time series, OTLP Arrow is **2 to 3.5 better in terms of bandwidth reduction while having an end-to-end speed (including conversion to/from OTLP) 1.2 to 1.5 times slower in phase 1**.
+* For univariate time series, OTel Arrow is **2 to 3.5 better in terms of bandwidth reduction while having an end-to-end speed (including conversion to/from OTLP) 1.2 to 1.5 times slower in phase 1**.
 In **phase 2** the conversion OTLP to/from Arrow is gone and the end-to-end speed is **3.1 to 11.2 times faster by our estimates**.
-* For multivariate time series, OTLP Arrow is **4 times better in terms of bandwidth reduction while having an end-to-end speed (including conversion to/from OTLP) similar to the univariate time series scenario phase 1**.
+* For multivariate time series, OTel Arrow is **4 times better in terms of bandwidth reduction while having an end-to-end speed (including conversion to/from OTLP) similar to the univariate time series scenario phase 1**.
 Phase 2 has been yet estimated but similar results are expected.
-* For logs, OTLP Arrow is **2 to 3 times better in terms of bandwidth reduction while having an end-to-end speed (including conversion to/from OTLP) 1.3 to 2 times slower in phase 1**.
+* For logs, OTel Arrow is **2 to 3 times better in terms of bandwidth reduction while having an end-to-end speed (including conversion to/from OTLP) 1.3 to 2 times slower in phase 1**.
 In **phase 2** the conversion OTLP to/from Arrow is gone and the end-to-end speed is **2.3 to 4.86 times faster** by our estimates.
-* For traces, OTLP Arrow is **3 to 5 times better in terms of bandwidth reduction while having an end-to-end speed (including conversion to/from OTLP) 1.5 to 2.1 times slower in phase 1**.
+* For traces, OTel Arrow is **3 to 5 times better in terms of bandwidth reduction while having an end-to-end speed (including conversion to/from OTLP) 1.5 to 2.1 times slower in phase 1**.
 In **phase 2** the conversion OTLP to/from Arrow is gone and the end-to-end speed is **3.37 to 6.16 times faster** by our estimates.